 Download the October 1, 2023 pop-up summary.

-In this phase, the project team will develop and finalize a local Parks Plan summarizing needs and gaps within the Study Area’s park system, including opportunities and recommendations to address them.
-This plan will guide short, medium and long-term improvements in the Kennedy Park-Ionview parks system.
+The Local Parks Plan was developed and finalized, including a summary of needs and gaps within the Study Area’s park system, and opportunities and recommendations to address them.
+This Plan will guide short, medium and long-term improvements in the Kennedy Park-Ionview parks system.

 In 2019, City Council adopted the Parkland Strategy, which identified the Kennedy Park and Ionview neighbourhoods in Scarborough as a priority area for parks planning and acquisitions.
-As a next step, a parkland study will be conducted to investigate opportunities to improve the local parks system.
-The findings will be developed into a Parks Plan, which will be used as a roadmap to inform decision-making and budget allocation for years to come.
+As a result, a parkland study was conducted to investigate opportunities to improve the local parks system.
+The Kennedy Park–Ionview Local Parks Plan has the findings from this study and will be used as a roadmap to inform decision-making and budget allocation for years to come.